 We build training sets to classify what success and failure look like for the algorithm.

-A training set is a set of examples used to fit a model to predict a type of response based on the input variables or features.
+A training set is a set of examples used to fit a model to predict a response type based on the input of variables or features.
 We identify companies that exemplify the characteristics of the high and low achieving companies for each score.
 Our training sets include companies that are at all levels of growth ranging from Early Stage to Late Stage companies.

 Cleaning and Normalizing Features

-Raw data must first be cleaned and normalized before it can be used.
+Raw data must first be cleaned and normalized before it's usable.
 We remove outliers and noisy data, for example.
-For our growth score, we calculate an intermediate "liquidity score" that estimates the company's financial position on a basis that can be compared across industries.
+For our growth score, we calculate an intermediate "liquidity score" which estimates the company's financial position on a basis it's comparable across industries.

 How Scores are Calculated

 Like Google’s search algorithm, the DataFox scores are proprietary and we do not release the exact formulas.
-To give you an idea of how they work, here are some of the features that factor into them.
+However, to give you an idea of how they work, here are some of the features factoring into them.

 Finance score: What is the financial strength of the company?

-- Investor Score: A function that estimates the number of ‘prestigious’ institutions that have invested in the company.
+- Investor Score: A function estimating the number of ‘prestigious’ institutions that have invested in the company.
 DataFox analysts curate the set of ‘prestigious’ institutions.